 Con: Welcome to soul-searching.
 You might have to confront something in yourself.

 Yes, folks, this is the one it took for me.
-When I had finally picked a salable topic — an edgy contemporary YA that drew heavily from my own teenage fragmented homelife — I started writing too fast for my fingers to type.
-Literally, again.
+When I had finally picked a salable topic — an edgy contemporary YA that drew heavily from my own fragmented teenage — I started writing too fast for my fingers to type.
+Literally.
 Then, I hit the third section, where it should have all been ramping up, and my train collided into a brick wall.
 A wall made of bricks that looked awfully square.
 Blockish, even.
 Why?
-Because I wanted it to end more cheerfully than the novel demanded.
+Because I wanted it to end more cheerfully than the novel or reality demanded.
 I had to be ready to let some major bad things happen to good people, instead of making it all turn out mostly well, like the YA books I enjoy.

-For almost two years, I tried editing, re-editing, writing the ending but stopping just short of the last 3,000 words, rewriting, then re-editing.
+For almost two years, I tried editing, re-editing, and writing the ending, but I kept stopping just short of the last 3,000 words, then rewriting and re-editing and on to infinity.
 In the interim I went to another conference.
 And AGAIN with the agents wanting me to send pages or the entire book.
 But I knew it wasn’t ready yet.
 I put it down, I asked friends, I wrote two other middle grade novels, and I did study the art of novel arcing/plotting.
 I also started this blog.

 The point of this post, and my website, is to find secret passageways into your work by changing your position and viewpoint.
 I imagine that our minds are like houses, and we travel around from room to room (a puny metaphor—one room might be the entire continent of Asia, perhaps—) as our mood and experiences dictate.
 A work of art is much the same.
 If you can’t get in through a door, you need to peek in a window.
 Or slip a note under the door.
 Or slither down the chimney like the Grinch.
 Sometimes if you glance at something from the side without realizing what you’re looking at, you’ll see it differently.